Broadway–Lafayette Street/Bleecker Street station: Track layout

 West (railroad north) of this station, there are crossovers between the two northbound tracks and a single one between the express tracks.
 The line turns north along Sixth Avenue and goes through a complex set of switches and crossovers with the IND Eighth Avenue Line before arriving at West Fourth Street–Washington Square.

 East (railroad south) of this station, there used to be a storage track between the two northbound tracks as well as a diamond crossover between the two southbound tracks prior to the construction of the Chrystie Street Connection; the two express tracks continued to Second Avenue and ended at bumper blocks east of that station.
 In 1957, construction of the Chrystie Street connection began; the storage track became the new northbound track for present-day M trains from Essex Street, the diamond crossover between the southbound tracks were removed, and the express tracks were diverted to Grand Street.
 A new southbound connection was established for present-day M trains to Essex Street.
 The Chrystie Street connection with the new track configurations opened in November 1967.
 Presently, B and D trains turn south down Chrystie Street with a stop at Grand Street before crossing the Manhattan Bridge into Brooklyn.
 F trains continue directly east with a stop at Second Avenue, turn south on Essex Street with two more stops at Delancey Street and East Broadway, before passing under the East River through the Rutgers Street Tunnel into Brooklyn.
 M trains use a connection that leads to Essex Street on the BMT Nassau Street Line before crossing the Williamsburg Bridge into Brooklyn.

-As a result of the removal of the crossover between the southbound local and express tracks, confusing "D via the F, and F via the D" service changes have taken place whenever Sixth Avenue express trains that normally use the Manhattan Bridge have to be rerouted via Eighth Avenue.
-There is no way for a southbound train departing West Fourth Street from either the Eighth Avenue or Sixth Avenue local tracks to be routed onto the Manhattan Bridge, as the only following stops all trains can make after departing Broadway-Lafayette Street on the southbound local track is either Second Avenue or Essex Street.